let go

 There are many things that you can do first, such as:

-• Take care of yourself by seeing a coach, counselor, or attending a support group meeting.
+• Take care of yourself by seeing a coach or counselor, or by attending a support group meeting.

 • Seeking help for your child from a doctor, a therapist, or an inpatient or outpatient treatment program.
 Wait for an opportune time to suggest treatment options.